 Only In The West, Only In Asia

 “(Giggle).
-People in the West think of the kitchen sink when they see one of these.".
+People in the West think of the kitchen sink when they see one of these.”
 He made a “yuck” face and then the both of us laughed.

 Contrary, many Westerners criticize the Buddhist Commentaries and Abhidhamma which are the footnote explanations for the Suttas.
-While some points may seem counterintuitive, they were based on a time and culture over 2000 years ago.
-It is hard to judge impartially, especially for a Westerner who grew up and lives abroad.
-Enlightenment in itself is counterintuitive too.
-It goes against our natural tendencies.
+While some points may seem counter-intuitive, they were based on a time and culture over 2000 years ago.
+It is hard to judge impartially, especially for a Westerner who grew up and lives very far away in time and space.